SamakshAgarwal/salary_manager/README.md

-# salary_manager

-A new Flutter project.
+Salary Manager for MSMEs made with Flutter

 ## Getting Started